Listen to our fascinating series of podcasts, exploring the latest Parkinson's research (with a Scottish slant!)

 Episode 8 : Parkinson's Beats with Jo Holland, Alison Williams and Julie Jones

-Episode 9 : Interview with Dr Edward Newman, National Deep Brain Stimulation Service in Glasgow
+Episode 9 : Dr Edward Newman, National Deep Brain Stimulation Service in Glasgow

 Dr Ed Newman talks Helga Macfarlane through the latest developments in the field of Deep Brain Stimulation, the different types of devices available and what the future might hold.